ibm-cloud-docs/secure-infrastructure-vpc/known-issues.md

 # Known issues with landing zone deployable architectures
 {: #known-issues}

-## Cannot delete SSH key in VSI on VPC landing zone
-{: #ki-vsi-sshkey-error}

-After the initial deployment of the VSI on VPC landing zone, subsequent `plan` or `apply` (deploy) commands incorrectly indicate that the public SSH key will be destroyed.
-When you try to apply the changes, the command fails with the following error:

-> Error deleting SSH Key : SSH-key still in use

-The issue applies to version 3.5.0 and later of the VSI on VPC landing zone.
-A fix is planned for an upcoming version.

 ## Intermittent failures when you run apply or click deploy
 {: #ki-policy-404}